UniversalDependencies/UD_Catalan-AnCora/README.md

 * 2023-05-15 v2.12
   * Propagated the arg and tem attributes from the original AnCora.
+  * Per-nominals under participles changed from obj to obl:agent.
 * 2022-05-15 v2.10
   * Some fixes in the LEMMA column.
   * Heuristically resolved coreference cluster type mismatches.